graearea/graearea.github.io/index.md

 - Did you enjoy making these?
   - I did.
 The idea, design and print was fun, but the posting out 20 packages SUCKS.
 I should charge more for the postage.
 - I think this is the best thing ever, how do I ever repay you?
-  - Firstly, send me an email.
+  - Firstly, send me a photo of it on your car.
   - Secondly I accept beer money tips.
   - Thirdly, leave a review on the forum page.
   - Fourthly, get out and kick some downshifts!